3-Day Naha/Okinawa itinerary: Off-beat (winter) adventures in the South of Japan

 Thanks to its international airport (OKA) [Google Maps location], Naha is well connected to other cities across Japan (often with direct flights) and major cities across Asia (including Bangkok, Beijing, Hong Kong, Seoul, Singapore and Taipei).

-How to get around Naha/Okinawa?
+How do you get around Naha/Okinawa?

 Transport options